-My fascination with graveyards goes back a way.
-In the 90s, I edited Death’s Garden: Relationships with Cemeteries.
+My fascination with graveyards goes way back.
+In the 1990s, I edited Death’s Garden: Relationships with Cemeteries.
 Spanning the globe from Argentina to Wall Street, 27 photographers and authors documented the residences of the dead.
-Authors considered teenage suicide, the death of parents and friends, their own mortality, the transience of fame, and the nature of death itself.
+They examined teenage suicide, the death of parents and friends, their own mortality, the transience of fame, and the nature of death itself.
 The book has been out of print for years, but used copies occasionally turn up on Amazon: Death’s Garden: Relationships with Cemeteries.

-Having cemetery adventures of your own?
+Are you having cemetery adventures of your own?
 I’ve made a notebook in which to record your field notes and observations.
-The Cemetery Travels Notebook features 85 lined pages, interspersed with 20 lush full-page color photographs of cemeteries from Paris to Tokyo, with stops at Sleepy Hollow, San Francisco, and all points between, to inspire your wanderlust.
+The Cemetery Travels Notebook features 80 lined pages, interspersed with 20 lush full-page color photographs of cemeteries from Paris to Tokyo–with stops at Sleepy Hollow, San Francisco, and all points between–to inspire your wanderlust.
 You can order a copy from Blurb.

-In 2012 year, I was honored to speak at Colma, California’s lovely Cypress Lawn Memorial Park.
-I would love to talk to you about cemeteries as travel destinations.
+Finally, in 2012, I was honored to speak at the lovely Cypress Lawn Memorial Park in Colma, California.
+In October 2014, I’m going to talk about my research into the missing cemeteries of San Francisco at the Death Salon Forum.
+I would love to talk to your group about cemeteries as travel destinations.

-You can contact me by leaving a public message below or privately here.
+You can contact me by leaving a public message below or a private message here.